kubernetes-sigs/cluster-api-provider-gcp/README.md

 ## Getting Involved and Contributing

 Are you interested in contributing to cluster-api-provider-gcp?
-We, the maintainers and the community, would love your suggestions, support and contributions!
+We, the maintainers, and the community would love your suggestions, support, and contributions!
 The maintainers of the project can be contacted anytime to learn about how to get involved.

 Before starting with the contribution, please go through [prerequisites] of the project.

-To set up the development environement checkout the [development guide].
+To set up the development environment check out the [development guide].

-In the interest of getting new people involved we have issues marked as [`good first issue`][good_first_issue].
-Although this issues have a smaller scope but are very helpful in getting acquainted with the codebase.
+In the interest of getting new people involved, we have issues marked as [`good first issue`][good_first_issue].
+Although These issues have a smaller scope but are very helpful in getting acquainted with the codebase.
 For more see the [issue tracker].
 If you're unsure where to start, feel free to reach out to discuss.

 See also: Our own [contributor guide] and the Kubernetes [community page].